charmander/w-scissor/README.md

 For `ws-copy`:

-* `-n`, `--trim-newline` Do not copy the trailing newline character if it is present in the input file.
 * `-o`, `--paste-once` Only serve one paste request and then exit.
 Unless a clipboard manager specifically designed to prevent this is in use, this has the effect of clearing the clipboard after the first paste, which is useful for copying sensitive data such as passwords.
 Note that this may break pasting into some clients, in particular pasting into XWayland windows is known to break when this option is used.
 * `-c`, `--clear` Instead of copying anything, clear the clipboard so that nothing is copied.

 For `ws-paste`:

-* `-n`, `--no-newline` Do not append a newline character after the pasted clipboard content.
-This option is automatically enabled for non-text content types and when using the `--watch` mode.
 * `-l`, `--list-types` Instead of pasting the selection, output the list of MIME types it is offered in.
 * `-w command...`, `--watch command...` Instead of pasting once and exiting, continuously watch the clipboard for changes, and run the specified command each time a new selection appears.
 The spawned process can read the clipboard contents from its standard input.
 This mode requires a compositor that supports the [wlroots data-control protocol](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-data-control-unstable-v1.xml).